+Bottle uses a special type of dictionary to store form data and cookies.
+FormsDict behaves like a normal dictionary, but has some additional features to make your life easier.

-Note: Bottle stores most of the parsed HTTP metadata in FormsDict instances.
-These behave like normal dictionaries, but have some additional features: All values in the dictionary are available as attributes.
-These virtual attributes always return a unicode string, even if the value is missing.
-In that case, the string is empty.
+Attribute access: All values in the dictionary are also accessible as attributes.
+These virtual attributes return unicode strings, even if the value is missing or unicode decoding fails.
+In that case, the string is empty, but still present: